-Common Mistakes People Make When Obtaining A Mortgage
+Common Mistakes Made When Obtaining A Mortgage

 A mortgage is the biggest debt most of us will ever carry, and a home is the most expensive purchase we will ever make.
 Misunderstanding a mortgage clause could lead to losing out on buying the home of your dreams, or you may sign up for a mortgage that you can’t actually afford.
 While working with a mortgage broker will help you avoid these expensive errors, if you’re applying for a mortgage by yourself, knowing what to avoid will benefit your cause.